abhimanyu12321/3D-Materials-print-backend/README.md

    git clone <repository_url>
 2 .
 Replace the value of enviornment variable with your values

 3 .
+Run the following command to install dependencies

+      npm install

+4 .
 Finally run the below command to run server

       npm run start